browserengineering/book/book/graphics.md

 canvas.pack()
 ```

-The first line creates the window; and the second creates the
+The first line creates the window, and the second creates the
 `Canvas` inside that window.
-We pass the window as an argument so
+We pass the window as an argument, so
 that Tk knows where to display the canvas.
 The other arguments define
 the canvas's size; I chose 800 × 600 because that was a common old-timey
 monitor size.[^svga] The third line is a Tk peculiarity, which positions